Scouting America

 BEARS: Program for 3rd grade child

-WEBELOS: Program for 4th and 5th grade children – prepares them for the Boy Scouting program
+AOL: Program for 5th grade children – prepares them for the Boy Scouting program.
+They generally cross over to a Troop in the spring.